vsatyakiran/LLMs-Session1/README.md

 * Decoder Only Models - GPT
 * Encoder-Decoder Models - Seq2Seq

-I have completed how self-attention machanism made revolution in NLP.
+I also explained what **Self-Attention** is and how this machanism made revolution in NLP.

 I have provided the PPT of the session above , go through it to get overview about Transformers.[Self Attention:](https://arxiv.org/abs/1706.03762)